 Kneat management use ARR to evaluate and assess the Company's performance, identify trends affecting its business, formulate financial projections and make financial decisions.
 The Company believes that ARR is a useful metric for investors as it provides a measure of the value of the recurring revenue at a point in time (end date of the relevant quarter) and indicates the level of recurring revenue that the Company would anticipate reporting in a 12-month period based on the full agreed annual SaaS and maintenance fees for existing customers.
 ARR is used by Kneat to assess the expected recurring revenues from the customers that are live on the Kneat Gx platform at the end of the period.
 ARR is calculated using the licenses delivered to customers at the period end, multiplied by the expected customer retention rate of 100% and multiplied by the full agreed annual SaaS license or maintenance fee.
-Since many of the customer contracts are in currencies other than the Canadian dollar, the Canadian dollar equivalent is calculated using the related period end exchange rate multiplied by the contracted currency amount.
+Since many of the customer contracts are in currencies other than the Canadian dollar, the Canadian dollar equivalent is calculated using the related period end foreign exchange rate multiplied by the contracted currency amount.

-Annual recurring revenue ("ARR") at March 31, 2024 increased by 57% to \$42.1 million from \$26.9 million at March 31, 2023.
-Specifically, ARR from SaaS license fees increased by 59% and ARR from maintenance fees decreased by 50% from March 31, 2023.
-The increase in SaaS ARR reflects the increase in the number of customers purchasing the SaaS version of Kneat Gx, customers expanding their use of Kneat Gx.
-The decrease in maintenance fee ARR is a result of existing customers transitioning to SaaS during the period.
+Annual recurring revenue ("ARR") at September 30, 2024 increased by 59% to \$49.9 million from \$31.4 million at September 30, 2023 and ARR from SaaS license fees increased by 59% from September 30, 2023.
+The increase in SaaS ARR reflects the increase in the number of customers purchasing the SaaS version of Kneat Gx and customers expanding their use of Kneat Gx.